MohamadZeina/blender_instant_denoise/README.md

 # Blender Instant Denoise

+## UPDATE: I hope this plugin has helped you render your scenes faster!
+However, in recent versions of Blender, this is no longer required :) Blender has some very easy built in ways to enable AI denoising now, which replace the need for this plugin

 Enable the incredible Intel AI denoiser in Blender **in a single click**.

 ![Comparison with and without denoising](side_by_side_2.jpg)